 Application Process: Initial contact should be through a letter of intent containing the following: a one-page abstract of the proposed project, including its clearly stated relevance in addressing one or both of the WED Foundation’s goals of finding a cure and developing effective treatments; a copy of the principal investigator’s NIH-style bio-bibliography; and a tentative budget and list of other sources of funding.

 The letter of intent receipt deadline is January 15, submissions MUST be received on or before January 15, extensions are not available.
 The grant funding period is August 1 through July 31.

 The Foundation funds up to two $35,000 grants for one year with a potential for renewal of support for an additional year.
 The Foundation will not fund indirect costs.
 Payments will be made directly to the principal investigator’s institution.

-Please download the application (word document or pdf) and email your proposal and any questions to email@example.com
+Please download the application (word document or pdf) and email your proposal or any questions to firstname.lastname@example.org